Hail Damage Insurance Claims: Is Filing Worth the Cost and Hassle?

 How to file a hail damage insurance claim

-If you decide to file a hail damage claim, immediately document the damage to your home or vehicle right away.
+If you decide a hail damage claim is worth it, you should immediately document the damage to your home or car right away.
 Take clear, detailed photos and videos from different angles and include a timestamp.

 Try to estimate the size of the hail and take photos of the hail with a common object, like a dollar bill, for a size reference.
-Keep your photos and videos organized and label them so you can easily access them, and write down the date and time when the damage occurred.
+Keep your photos and videos organized and label them so you can easily access them.
+Make sure to write down the date and time when the damage occurred, too.

 Next, file the claim with your insurance company.
 To get an insurer to pay your claim after a natural disaster, it's important to file quickly.
 Many insurance companies now have apps that you can use to file a claim, and you can often upload photos right within the app.